 TIMEFRAME 2010 + ongoing

 LEAD AGENCY Sustainable Administrator

-СОЅТ Staff time
+COST Staff time

 CO-BENEFITS Greater awareness of county sustainability efforts

 It is critically important to periodically evaluate the County's climate change and sustainability efforts to ensure that they remain effective.
-The Sustainability Administrator shall report quarterly to the Board of County Commissioners on progress made toward full implementation of the Climate Action Plan.
+The Sustainability Administrator shall report quarterly to the Board of County Commissioners on progress made toward full implementation of the Climate Action Plan, with a special emphasis on the amount of money saved by sustainability efforts.
 Such reports should be posted to the County web site and advertised in local newspapers.

-B :: Energy Conservation & Renewables
+B:: Energy Conservation & Renewables